chainx-org/documentation/content/en/docs/Validators/_index.md

 ## Backup node

-You'll be pubnished while your node run incorrectlly.
+You'll be punished while your node run incorrectlly.
 So it's necessary to deploy an extra node for backup.
 The backup node should run with `--pruning=archive` flag.
-When the main node went wrong, you can quickly switch to backup node to avoid pubnishment.
+When the main node went wrong, you can quickly switch to backup node to avoid punishment.

 ## Test your validator